Jak 3: Gameplay

 Like its predecessor, the gameplay of Jak 3 is a blend of platforming, racing, and gun combat.
 The player is led through the story as they complete missions, assigned by the various characters in the game.
 Missions can consist of anything from defeating particular enemies, reaching a specific location, or completing a puzzle.
 With the exception of timed or otherwise linear missions, the player is free to explore the massive game world as they see fit.

-Secrets, made available as the player progresses and collects elusive Precursor orbs, can be purchased and toggled, allowing the player to access "cheats" such as upgraded weapons damage, world mirroring, or invincibility.
+Secrets, made available as the player progresses and collects elusive Precursor orbs, can be purchased and toggled, allowing the player to access "cheats" such as upgraded weapons damage, weapon ammo, world mirroring, or invincibility.

-There are some differences between Jak 3 and Jak II.
+There are some differences between Jak 3 and Jak II (2003).
 Most notably are the changes undergone in the Haven City environments.
 Spargus City, the Wasteland, and Haven City function as the main hubs in Jak 3, where leaper lizards, buggies, and zoomers respectively are the main sources of transportation.
 While Jak II provided the player with only four different types of guns, Jak 3 expands on the concept with two additional modifications for each gun giving Jak a powerful loadout of twelve weapons.
 Also, the "Dark Jak" form, introduced in Jak II, which allowed the player to transform into a more powerful offensive version of Jak, is countered by a "Light Jak" form that mainly focuses on defensive abilities.
 The jet-board makes a return appearance from Jak II to this game, with some additional upgrades as well.